 Is it any good?

-Although it's hard to escape the marketing strategy that drives all these Barbie movies, this installment in the franchise at the very least teaches young viewers (mostly little girls already aware of the brand) about some famous ballets.
+Although it's hard to escape the marketing strategy that drives all these Barbie movies, this installment in the franchise at the very least teaches young viewers about some famous ballets.
 Kristyn and Hailey, who are stuck in the world of Giselle, Swan Lake, and The Snow Queen, reveal plot details and characters from each of the classic dances.
 There's even a cameo from the Nutcracker and the Sugar Plum Fairy -- two characters kids are likely to recognize.